-Since virtual items are worthless, the developer has no obligation to provide the cash rewards.
+Since virtual items are worthless, the developer has no obligation to provide cash rewards.

-That explains the reason many apps are still up and running despite very few users make any money.
+That explains why many apps are still up and running despite very few users making any money.

 People may call it a scam and try to report them to the authorities.

-But the truth is that most of these companies/developers are well protected by the ToS and thus, are not making anything illegal.
+But the truth is that most of these companies/developers are protected by the ToS.
+Therefore, they are not committing any crime by not paying users.